h2oai/wave-apps/credit-risk/README.md

 # Credit Card Risk Wave App
-This application builds a model using H2O-3 AutoML to predict if a customer will pay off their credit card.
+This application builds a model using H2O Wave ML to predict if a customer will pay off their credit card.
 A reviewer can then look at the prediction value and reason codes of each customer and mark the customer as approved or denied for further credit.

 ![Credit Risk App Screenshot - Home Page](docs/screenshots/screenshot-1.png)